sixeyed/docker-networking-workshop/kube.md

 ## Deploy the Demo App

-Start by cloning the GitHub repo for the demo app, and navigate to the `calico` directory:
+You can use `kubectl` to manage Kubernetes on Docker EE, as well as using UCP.
+Start by cloning the GitHub repo for the demo app - connect to the **manager1** node, clone the repo and navigate to the `kubernetes` directory:

 ```
 git clone https://github.com/sixeyed/docker-networking-workshop.git

-cd ./docker-networking-workshop/calico
+cd ./docker-networking-workshop/kubernetes
 ```

 Now deploy version 1 of the application: